mltomlins0n/QANotes/PegaDecisioningNotes.md

 In the simulation run, a decision strategy is applied against each customer in the population.
 The result of the simulation is stored in a database table or in a Visual Business Director (VBD) data source.
 When stored in a database table, you can analyze the reports using standard Pega Platform reports.

 One of the most common use case for decisioning simulations is **A/B** testing.
 By completing 2 simulation runs we can generate 2 data sets that can be compared with each other.
 Testing two strategies against each other is also known as **champion-challenger**.
 The champion strategy is your default, and you run a challenger strategy against it.
 Strategies can be compared this way without taking a strategy into production.
 This is also called **what-if** testing.

+<a name="arbitrate"></a>
+## Arbitrtating between Propositions

+Pega can use switch components to alter the output of a strategy based on customer intent.
+This enables a company to use **reactive retnention** in an attempt to keep a customer who intends to leave. e.g. a retention offer can be made if the customer intends to leave, or a sales offer can be made if the customer intends to make a purchase.
+The switch component evaluates a list of conditions in a top down order.
+When the first condition is met, the result of that component is output, the same as a switch statement.